Halloween (2018 film): Accolades

 The film was the runner-up for Grolsch People's Choice Midnight Madness Award at the Toronto International Film Festival in 2018.
 The film received four Fangoria Chainsaw Award nominations: Best Wide Release, Best Actor (James Jude Courtney / Nick Castle), Best Actress (Jamie Lee Curtis), and Best Makeup FX (Christopher Nelson).
 The film also received a nomination for Best Horror Film at the Saturn Awards, with Jamie Lee Curtis winning for Best Actress.
 Rhian Rees, who plays Dana Haines, was nominated for Most Frightened Performance at the 2019 MTV Movie & TV Awards.

 Legacy

 Sequels

 A sequel to this film was released in 2021, titled Halloween Kills.
 Its plot focuses on Strode and her family forming a group of attentive townspeople to fend off Myers.
 Halloween Ends was released on October 14, 2022.

 Influence

-Movies such as Candyman (2021), Scream (2022), Texas Chainsaw Massacre (2022), The Exorcist: Believer (2023) and I Know What You Did Last Summer (2025) are frequently cited as taking inspiration of the film's approach to rebooting a horror franchise.
+Films such as Candyman (2021), Scream (2022), Texas Chainsaw Massacre (2022), The Exorcist: Believer (2023), I Know What You Did Last Summer (2025) and Scary Movie (2026) are frequently cited as taking inspiration of the film's approach to rebooting a horror franchise.
 These films are known as "requels", "legacy sequels" or "soft reboots".